Guardians/Conservators

 Your Children's Guardian

 This may be the most important decision in your will if you have minor or disabled children.
-A guardian is the person(s) who will parent your children and bring them up as if they were their own until they reach the age of majority, usually 18 years old, or no longer need a guardian.
+A guardian is the person(s) who will parent your children and bring them up until they reach the age of majority, usually 18 years old, or no longer need a guardian.
+You may choose multiple guardians such as a married couple, or different guardians for each child.
+You cannot bypass an ex-spouse if they are your children’s parent and are fit to care for them.

 Here is a brief list of some of the factors that you and your spouse/partner may want to consider when you make your decision about your children’s guardian.